 What is the Wagner group, and who is Yevgeny Prigozhin?
 What to know about the Russian private military company

-For years, it was shrouded in secrecy, then infamy.
-Now, as an apparent power struggle brings confusion and claims of an insurrection in Russia, questions about the notorious Wagner group and the intentions of its leader Yevgeny Prigozhin are swirling.
+For years, it was shrouded in secrecy, then infamy, and after 48 hours of confusion and claims of a "rebellion" in Russia, questions about the notorious Wagner group and the intentions of its leader Yevgeny Prigozhin were still swirling Monday.

 The group has been a key piece of Russia's strategy in Ukraine, with Wagner forces being used to hold cities like Bakhmut.
-Prigozhin has sharply criticized Russian military leadership for weeks, calling top brass incompetent, even traitorous.
-He has also refused to sign a contract to cooperate with the Russian Defense Ministry.
+Prigozhin had sharply criticized Russian military leaders for weeks, calling the top brass incompetent, even traitorous.

-Tensions between Russia's defense ministry and Wagner escalated dramatically Friday when Prigozhin alleged that Russian forces had attacked Wagner field camps in eastern Ukraine.
+Tension between Russia's defense ministry and Wagner escalated dramatically Friday when Prigozhin alleged that Russian forces had attacked Wagner camps in eastern Ukraine, killing dozens of his men.
 Late Friday, Prigozhin issued video taped remarks that appeared to call for a rebellion against Russian military leadership, but he was characteristically vague in defining his plans.

-Prigozhin said early Saturday that Wagner forces had left Ukraine for Russia and had reached the city of Rostov-on-Don, which is home to the Russian military headquarters for the southern region and oversees the fighting in Ukraine.
-In an intelligence meeting, Britain's Ministry of Defense said Prigozhin's forces appeared to control the military headquarters.
+Prigozhin's Wagner forces left Ukraine and marched into Russia Saturday, seizing control of the Russian military headquarters for the southern region in Rostov-on-Don, which oversees the fighting in Ukraine.

 Russian President Vladimir Putin called the uprising "a stab in the back" in a televised address Saturday morning.